In the long room hard by a street of marble cutters

 they take turns submerged in a large pithos

 of greasy water, naked and gritty lining the benches.

 Voices rise and fall between the excitement of dice.

 the holy sails glide home from Delos.

 So much for his defense when they return.

 He has seen the cistern in a further room

-and more than once has tried overhearing from his own bed
+and more than once has tried overhearing from his bed

-the sounds one makes from having sipped their death.
+the sound made from having sipped one’s death.

 He is ashamed to have listened with so much attention,